-Our network of partners have managed over 30,000 global patients with a diverse list of indications and comorbidities while collecting quality patient data, and we have leveraged this international experience and intellectual property to become a leading service provider in Australia.
+Tetra’s network of partners have managed over 30,000 global patients with a diverse list of indications and comorbidities while collecting quality patient data, and Tetra has leveraged this international experience and intellectual property to become a leading service provider in Australia.

 What We Do

-Tetra has used this expertise to assist healthcare providers to make evidence-based, data-driven treatment decisions.
+Tetra’s clinic network connects patients and medical practitioners to specialist prescribers of medical cannabis medicines.
+Through this network, Tetra collects valuable real-world evidence to assist medical practitioners to make evidence-based, data-driven treatment decisions.
 Tetra currently services a number of healthcare providers and their patients across multiple disease states, offering premium health services, including;

 - CPD Accredited Training

 - Streamlined Patient Access

 - Personalised Treatment Plans

 - Treatment Progress Reports

 - 1-800 Support Line